jan-carreras/ddia/why.md

 ## What

 I love Redis.
 I know almost nothing about their internals.
-I barely know all the commands that it exposes, and how the cluster is configured and mantained.
+I barely know all the commands that it exposes, and how the cluster is configured and maintained.

 But I love it anyway.
 What I know about its architecture, tho, is that the creator of Redis usually spend weeks/months thinking how to implement a new feature